ailhanli/my_learning_notes/functional programming/concept.md

 --------------------------------------
 F(x) = x+1

-In mathematic function is fx= x+1 simply.
+In mathematic function can defined fx= x+1 simply.
 What it means that for every x, result should be x+1.
 If result is different than x+1 it is not pure function we can say function has side effect.
 Mathematical functions are pure functions.
 Programming function depends.

 Side effect
 ----------------------------------------
-Side effects in programming are all kind of IO operations including reading from file, writing to database, calling web service etc..
+Side effects in programming are all kind of IO operations including reading/writing from/to file, reading/writing from/to database, calling web service etc..

 When you do IO during the function execution, function result can be different.
 For instance if file is deleted or data is changed by third party, your program can throw an exception so we can say result is not x+1.

 What is functional programming
 --------------------------------------
-It is simple functions as a first class citizens. what it means that you can assign function to a variable, send to a method as a parameter or return from method. method is simply procedure in Java.
+Simply functions as a first class citizens. what it means that you can assign function to a variable, send to a method as a parameter or return from method. method is simply procedure in Java.

 In Java
 -------------------------------------
-Lambda expression is fundamental of functional of programming.
+Lambda expression is fundamental of functional programming.
 The term comes from Lambda calculus.
 Lambda is a implementation of functional interface in Java.
 Functional interface is an interface which has single method only.

 What is an interface?
 Interface is simply a contract between caller and callee.

 Java has several built-in functional interfaces.
-The main concern should be when reading an interface that What this interface takes and returns.
+How can we read interfaces?
+We have to focus on What this interface takes and returns.

 For example Consumer interface take any type of parameter and return nothing so it consumes or Function interface take any type of parameter return different types.

 Declarative versus imperative programming mode
 ----------------------------------------
-In imperative programming model, we simply say what and how to do using conditional statements, looping statements..etc.
+In imperative programming model, we simply say what and how to do business logic.
 In declarative programming model, we only say what to do!
 Programming language will do job for us.
 We will see how can we write declarative program on next topic.